 - Honesty-This is where we start.
 With integrity as our core, we are transparent, do the right thing, and build trust by staying true to our commitments. - Kindness-We are friendly and respectful of everyone.
 We recognize the power of diversity and inclusion. - Passion-We are excited about what we do in our roles, as a company, and for our clients. - Curiosity-We know that the best decisions are not always obvious or easy.
 We invest the time to understand and develop solutions. - Fanatical Focus-We have obsessive zeal about people, promises, and innovative solutions. - Best Work, Always-We bring our A-game.
-We work with facts, always communicating clearly and respectfully. - Making It Happen-As individuals and as a team, we are agile with a bias toward speed, action, and automation.
+We work with facts, always communicating clearly and respectfully.

+- Making It Happen-As individuals and as a team, we are agile with a bias toward speed, action, and automation.
 We are accountable for our results. - Joyful, Optimistic, & Fun-We love and support our clients, team, and communities.
 We strive to create positive energy in everything we do.

-We have won numerous workplace awards, including being named as one of the Top Places to Work by Becker's Hospital Review in 2023 and one of the Best Workplaces for Innovators by Fast Company in 2022.
+We have won numerous workplace awards, including being named as one of the Top Places to Work by Becker's Hospital Review in 2023 and one of the Best Workplaces for Innovators by Fast Company in both 2022 and 2023.
 We are proud of our strong company culture and investment in long-term career growth for our people, which is evidenced by the long tenure of many of our team members with our organization.
 We believe it is important to put our team members first, and we provide all of our team members competitive health benefits, 401(k) investment options, and paid family leave, and conduct mental health and other workshops for our team members.
-We also provide our team members to give back to the community.
+We also provide our team members with paid leave for volunteer time, as we believe it is important for Waystar and its team members to give back to the community.
 We regularly celebrate individuals and team members who exemplify Waystar's values.
 We believe this helps us reinforce our values and creates a performance-focused culture that enables us to continue to attract, retain, and develop talent, which is critical to our long-term success.